 Fox River at Montgomery, IL

-Study Reach.--The channel reach under consideration is wide and natural river.
-A study reach, approximately 2,110 ft long, is selected that begins about 100 ft downstream from the USGS gage house and extends to the upstream side of Mill Street bridge, as shown in quadrangle map on the top left.
-Eight surveyed cross sections (surveyed by Illinois Department of Natural Resources, in September 2003) are available for describing the channel geometries of the study reach.
-The channel alignment, approximate variations in channel width and bank conditions, and locations of cross sections are shown in the aerial photo on the top right.
-Four cross sections at river station (RS) 8, 7, 6, and 5 (see plots above) are considered representative for general cross sectional-shapes in the study reach.
+Study Reach.--The channel reach is a wide and natural river.
+The study reach is approximately 2,110 ft long.
+It begins 100 ft downstream from the USGS gage house and extends to the upstream side of the Mill Street bridge, as shown in the quadrangle map on the top left.
+Eight surveyed cross sections (surveyed by the Illinois Department of Natural Resources, in September 2003) are available for describing the channel geometries of the study reach.
+The channel alignment, approximate variations in channel width and bank conditions, and the locations of the cross sections are shown in the aerial photograph on the top right.
+Four cross sections at river stations (RS) 8, 7, 6, and 5 (see plots above) are considered representative of general cross sectional-shapes in the study reach.

 Drainage Area.--1732 sq mi.

-Gage Datum and Elevations of Reference Points.--Datum of gage is 603.520 ft; a tailwater wire-weight gage (WWG) is located on the downstream side of the left dam abutment near the gage house.
+Gage Datum and Elevations of Reference Points.--Datum of the gage is 603.520 ft.
+A tailwater wire-weight gage (WWG) is located on the downstream side of the left dam abutment near the gage house.
 A reference point for the n-value study, RP-N1, is located at the downstream end of the study reach on the upstream side of the Mill Street bridge.
 RP-N1 is the top of a nut on the concrete anchor 130 ft from the left end of the bridge, elevation=626.889 ft.
-All elevations are in NGVD 1929 convention.
+All elevations are referenced to NGVD29.

 Stage, Discharge Measurements, and Computed n-Values.--Water-surface elevations were measured using the tailwater WWG at the upstream end of the study reach and at RP-N1 at the downstream end before and after each discharge measurement.
 Discharge measurements were made using the conventional current-meter method.
 The computed n-values are listed in the following table.
-Whenever possible, the computed n-values are associated with a photo taken at the time of the measurement.
-The photos are arranged from low stage to high stage in order to illustrate contributing factors of n-values at a particular stage.
+Whenever possible, the computed n-values are associated with a photograph taken at the time of the measurement.
+The photographs are arranged from low to high discharge in order to illustrate the contributing factors of n-values at a particular discharge.

-Description of Channel.--This channel is a straight and natural with cross sections generally in wide, rectangular shape.
-Bed material consists of mixtures of sand, gravel, medium to large cobbles, and scattered small boulders.
+Description of Channel.--This channel is straight and natural with cross sections generally in wide, rectangular shapes.
+Bed materials consist of mixtures of sand, gravel, medium to large cobbles, and small scattered boulders.
 The bottom width of the channel is approximately 250 ft.
 Bank materials for stages below bank points are primarily gravel and coarse-sand mixtures.
 Above the bank points, flood plains are predominantly weeds and tall grass with sparse mature trees.
 Bank heights vary between 5 to 10 ft, and top width is about 300 ft.

 Convert this page to PDF